The Donkey has a well known reputation for stubbornness,

 Here are a couple of samples…

 Amazon RDS on VMware; I’ve been deploying RDS databases in AWS over the last 18 months, it’s a great service, making it super simple to provision SQL databases.
 Now VMware are going to offer a service where Amazon automate the provisioning of your databases on-premises.
 No need to worry about operating systems, this is a managed service, database patching, and a point-in-time restore service comes included.
-You will be able to deploy RDS on premises with a high-availability/recovery to AWS cloud.
+You will be able to deploy RDS on premises with high-availability/recovery to AWS cloud.
 The simplicity of Amazon RDS for your on-premises deployments.

 Another example of a managed service is the Dell EMC VxRack SDDC, by integrating DELL HCI hardware with VMware Cloud Foundation, pre-defined automation will stand up a complete VMware based cloud environment following best practice VMware validated designs.
 Once you are up and running patching and management is done by vendor support.